ehorodyski/bus-schedule/UPDATE_GUIDE.md

 1. https://medium.com/frontend-fun/angular-ngrx-a-clean-and-clear-introduction-4ed61c89c1fc
 2. https://www.toptal.com/angular-js/ngrx-angular-reaction-application

-[NgRx](https://ngrx.io/) introduces _reactive programming_ into an Angular application.
-Reactive programming is a way for applications to handle events and data flow in applications.
-With reactive programming, instead of pushing data directly to components or services that need it, the component or service reacts to when data changes.

 NgRx implements the [Redux pattern](https://dev.to/hemanth/explain-redux-like-im-five) using Observables to simplify application state to plain objects.
 With NgRx, application state is updated by a series of _Actions_, _Reducers_, and _Effects_.